 - 6.1 Demand for electric car charging infrastructure has increased recently due to the rise in popularity of low emission vehicles to address climate change and greenhouse gas emissions. - 6.2 It is expected that the demand for low carbon vehicles will continue to increase significantly owing to the continuing Government focus to reduce emissions and the ban of petrol and diesel vehicle sales in 2030; this will therefore increase demand for charging points. - 6.3 Stage 1 of the IDP showed that there were 18 electric vehicle charging points within Copeland, all within the north of the borough.
-Since the Stage 1 report was produced a further 11 charge points have been installed, including two new devices in the south (Millom and Thwaites), providing an extra four charging points.
-In the north of the borough, four 7kW charge points have been installed by PodPoint at Tesco.
-There have been three additional charge points installed but these have restricted use, linked to homes and workplaces.
+Since the Stage 1 report was produced a number of additional charge points have been installed, including two new devices in the south (Millom and Thwaites), providing an extra four charging points.
+In the north of the borough, four 7kW charge points have been installed by PodPoint at Tesco, with two installed at West Cumberland Hospital.
+There have been five charge points installed which have restricted use, linked to homes and workplaces.